 3.1.2.
 Publisher acknowledges and agrees that (a) the PubMatic Fee provided herein for any of the PubMatic Products elected by Publisher may vary in accordance with the terms of third-party supply optimization (“SPO”) agreements between PubMatic and applicable Demand Partner(s), and (b) in the event of any conflict between the PubMatic Fee provided in the Agreement and that provided in an SPO agreement with a Demand Partner, the latter shall control.

 3.2 Taxes.
 Publisher will pay all taxes (including excise, sales, use, consumption, value-added or withholding taxes), customs or import duties, or any other levies, tariffs, duties or governmental fees that are due or payable in connection with this Agreement (“Taxes”), with the exception of taxes on PubMatic’s net income.
 Each party agrees to cooperate in good faith with respect to reasonable requests from the other party regarding Tax-related forms, documentation or other information relating to this Agreement that may be necessary or appropriate.

 4.1 Term.
-The initial term of this Agreement shall begin as of the Effective Date and shall continue for such time as set forth in the Service Order (the “Initial Term”), unless earlier terminated in accordance with the terms of this Agreement.
+The initial term of this Agreement shall begin as of the Effective Date and shall continue for such time as set forth in the Order Form (the “Initial Term”), unless earlier terminated in accordance with the terms of this Agreement.
 If the Order Form does not set the Initial Term, then the Initial Term shall be deemed to be twelve (12) months.
-At the end of the Initial Term and each renewal term thereafter (together with the Initial Term, the “Term”), the term of this Agreement shall automatically renew for consecutive twelve (12) month periods (each a “Renewal Term”) unless either party provides the other party with written notice of non-renewal at least thirty (30) days prior to the date of the then existing Renewal Term.
+At the end of the Initial Term and each renewal term thereafter (together with the Initial Term, the “Term”), this Agreement shall automatically renew for consecutive twelve (12) month periods (each a “Renewal Term”) unless either party provides the other party with written notice of non-renewal at least thirty (30) days prior to the date of the then existing Renewal Term.